awslabs/aws-well-architected-labs/README.md

 ## License

-This library is licensed under the Apache 2.0 License.
+This library is licensed under the Apache 2.0 and MITnoAttr License.